laurentiucozma12/epic-game-news-reactjs/README.md

 - This repository is for learning purpose.
 - Resource: [React Beginner Course 2024 (Vite, Tailwind CSS, TypeScript)](https://www.youtube.com/watch?v=siTUv1L9ymM)
 - This will be an attempt at learning ReactJS and recreating the frontend interface of my gaming blog [EpicGameNews.com](https://epicgamenews.com/)
-- Clone the repository and check out [Epic Game News - DrawIo Schema](https://github.com/laurentiucozma12/epic-game-news-reactjs/blob/master/epic-game-news.drawio) for more information.
-  - To be able to see DrawIo Schemas, you need [Draw.io Integration](https://marketplace.visualstudio.com/items?itemName=hediet.vscode-drawio) extension which can be found in Visual Studio Extensions page.
 - To clone the repository you have to open the terminal ( Ctrl + Shift + ` ) and copy paste this command:
 ```
 git clone https://github.com/laurentiucozma12/epic-game-news-reactjs.git